Pratibha1Joshi/AEGAE/README.md

 Citeseer
 Pubmed
 wiki
-These datasets are publicay available and you can also download it form the data folder.
+These datasets are publicaly available and you can also download it form the data folder.
 Change the directory accordingly.

 cd AEGAE
 pip install -r requirements.txt